 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But many of us have misconceptions about diabetes and diet, says Andrea Dunn, RD, LD, CDE, a registered dietitian and certified diabetes educator in Cleveland Clinic’s Digestive Disease Institute.
+But many of us have misconceptions about diabetes and diet, says Andrea Dunn, RD, LD, CDE, a registered dietitian and certified diabetes educator.
 Below, she sheds light on some common myths you may have come across:

 Myth 1: You need to follow a ‘diabetic diet’

 Fact: There is no diabetic diet; a heart-healthy eating style that helps maintain a healthy weight is recommended.
 That includes a mostly plant-based diet (think vegetables, fruits and whole grains), lean meats, vegetable oils instead of butter or margarine, and low-fat dairy products.

 Myth 2: You have to stop eating bread

 Fact: You can still eat bread and other carbohydrates if you have diabetes — but stick to healthy portions and choose whole grains often.
 Learn which foods contain carbohydrates and how many carbs they contain, then spread your carbohydrates throughout the day to keep blood glucose stable.
 If you need help in meal planning, a registered dietitian can give you an individual assessment and help you determine the right amount of carbohydrates for your needs.

 Myth 3: Avoiding sugar will help you control diabetes